gethugothemes/andromeda-light-hugo/README.md

 <!-- reporting issue -->
 ## Reporting Issues
-We use GitHub Issues as the official bug tracker for the andromeda-light Template.
+We use GitHub Issues as the official bug tracker for the andromeda light Template.
 Please Search [existing issues](https://github.com/gethugothemes/andromeda-light/issues).
 Someone may have already reported the same problem.
 If your problem or idea has not been addressed yet, feel free to [open a new issue](https://github.com/gethugothemes/andromeda-light/issues).